Lucy-dx/BIOSTAT626-mid1/README.md

 In order to improve the performance, then we train a random forest model and the accuracy is 0.98.

 ## Result files
-Two tab-delimited text files result/binary_2502.txt and data/multiclass_2502.txt are my submission.
-The training data (labeled activity information included) should be used to construct and test your ML algorithms.
-Apply your algorithm to the test data (containing only feature information) and predict the activity corresponding to each time window.
+Two tab-delimited text files result/binary_2502.txt and data/multiclass_2502.txt are my submission for task1 and task2.
+Two rmarkdown files result/task1.rmd and result/task2.rmd show how I construct and test the ML algorithms.

 ## Comment
 In fact, I also use the cross-validation to better estimate the model, however, it lower the accuracy.